CBorowski-dev/docs-operaton-org/content/update/minor/73-to-74/jboss.md

 ---

-The following steps describe how to update the Camunda artifacts on a JBoss AS 7 and Wildfly 8 server in a shared process engine setting.
+The following steps describe how to update the Operaton artifacts on a JBoss AS 7 and Wildfly 8 server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda 7.4 JBoss distribution][jboss-distro] or [Camunda 7.4 Wildfly distribution][wildfly-distro].
+If not already done, make sure to download the [Operaton JBoss distribution][jboss-distro] or [Operaton Wildfly distribution][wildfly-distro].
 In the following instructions `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.

 The update procedure takes the following steps:

-1. Update the Camunda 7 Modules
+1. Update the OperatonModules
-2. Update Optional Camunda 7 Modules
+2. Update Optional OperatonModules
 3. Maintain Process Engine Configuration
 4. Maintain Process Applications
-5. Update Camunda Web Applications
+5. Update Operaton Web Applications

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

 {{< note title="Updated Wildfly Version" class="info" >}}
-The pre-built Camunda 7.4 distribution ships with Wildfly 8.2.1.Final, whereas 7.3 comes with Wildfly 8.2.0.Final.
+The pre-built Operaton distribution ships with Wildfly 8.2.1.Final, whereas 7.3 comes with Wildfly 8.2.0.Final.
 The patch version of Wildfly contains some security bug fixes and component updates.
-Camunda 7.4 is supported on Wildfly 8.1 and 8.2 such that an update is not required when migrating from 7.3 to 7.4.
+Operaton is supported on Wildfly 8.1 and 8.2 such that an update is not required when migrating from 7.3 to 7.4.

-Should you want to update Wildfly along with Camunda, perform the following steps either before or after updating Camunda:
+Should you want to update Wildfly along with Operaton, perform the following steps either before or after updating Operaton:

-* Copy all your Camunda-related modules from `$WILDFLY_HOME/modules` to the new Wildfly server's `module`-directory.
+* Copy all your Operaton-related modules from `$WILDFLY_HOME/modules` to the new Wildfly server's `module`-directory.
 * Apply all modifications to Wildfly configuration files such as `standalone.xml` to the files located in the new Wildfly server's directory.
 * Undeploy all process applications and copy them to the new Wildfly server's directory for redeployment.

 See the [Wildfly 8.2.1.Final release notes](https://issues.jboss.org/secure/ReleaseNote.jspa?projectId=12313721&version=12327667) for any relevant changes compared to 8.2.0.Final.
 {{< /note >}}

-# 1. Update the Camunda 7 Modules
+# 1. Update the OperatonModules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: